oliveigah/klife_protocol/README.md

 ## SASL

-SASL is handled by the `KlifeProtocol.Socket` module and client libraries can pass SASL options to `connect/3` function.
+SASL is handled by the `KlifeProtocol.Socket` module and client libraries can pass use it in 2 ways:

+- Passing SASL options to `connect/3` function when creationg a new socket
+- Passing an already open socket and SASL opts to `authenticate/3` function

 For now the only supported mechanism is PLAIN and you can use it like this: